ArnoVdH/photoblog/content/blog/2020/code_revisited.md

 * Introduce lazyloading and lower image file size (and use responsive images?) to make the photography pages *a lot* faster to load ✔
 * Add a dropdown 'about' menu in the header; possible reworking the header system completely to utilize hugo's capabilities more ✘
 * Re-style blogpost images to be more consistent ✘
+* Adapt header to use favicon ✔
 * Look into web feed functionality ✘
-* Rewrite 'About' page ✘
+* Rewrite 'About' page ✘✘
 * Reach a state that I could describe as being fully functional (version 1.0) ✘

 All changes will also be documented on the [approriate page](/version).